 In case you just want to ride part of the route, we’ve heard the section from Newcastle to Berwick-on-Tweed is particularly spectacular.
 This takes in unspoilt coastline and the ports of Alnmouth, Craster and Seahouses.
 You may even be able to cross the tidal causeway to Lindisfarne, the ancient monastic site, if you arrive at the right time.
 You’ll also come across the castles of Dunstanburgh, Warkworth and Bamburgh.

 The route is suitable for all types of bikes including road bikes.
 Interestingly, it’s proved so popular that it’s now part of one of the best EuroVelo routes, the North Sea Cycle Route, or EuroVelo 12.
-As a result, it is well signposted, making it one of the most accessible cycling routes between Scotland and England.
+As a result, it is well signposted, making it one of the most accessible cycling routes in the UK, never mind just those between Scotland and England.

 Beginning in the coastal town of Aberystwyth in Wales, the Lon Cambria is a long-distance cycle route that travels from mid-Wales to the border of England.
 At 180 kilometres it’s best done over a couple of days, particularly if you want to soak up the sights that this long-distance bike ride has to offer.